joelalves/kaggle/README.md

 - `competitions/`
   Kaggle competition notebooks, each focusing on a specific dataset or challenge.
 - `gemma/`
-  Notebooks and resources related to the Gemma project or model.
+  Notebooks and resources related to the Gemma AI project or model.
 - `jupyter/`
   General-purpose Jupyter notebooks for data exploration, prototyping, or utility scripts.
 - `others/`